Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance28.md

 #### Usage

-symbolInstance.tintPercent
+SymbolInstance.tintPercent

 #### Description

-Read-only property; when the Color Effect Property Inspector is using style tint (colorMode == 'tint'), then return the tint percentage from -100 to 100.
+Read-only property; When the Color Effect Property Inspector is using style tint (colorMode == 'tint'), then return the tint percentage from -100 to 100.
 Otherwise using this property results in an error.

 #### Example